SGNIC

 Is there a requirement/restriction on the number of hosts associated with a domain name?

 Yes.
-Minimally 2 hosts are required; and up to a maximum of 13 hosts could be associated with a domain name.
+Minimally 2 hosts are required; and up to maximum of 13 hosts could be associated with a domain name.
+In the event that zero host is associated with a domain name, the domain name will have ‘inactive’ status.

 Is there a restriction on number of IP addresses for a host?

 IP addresses are only required for ‘child hosts’ (i.e. host objects with hostnames ending with .sg) for glue record purposes.
-For such child host objects, a minimum of 1 IP address is required; and up to a maximum of 13 IP addresses.
+For such child host objects, a minimum of 1 IP address is required..
 For other hosts with hostnames that do not end with .sg (a.k.a. ‘out-of-zone’ hosts), IP address is NOT required.

 Mandatory Security Requirement for Renewal of Registrar Accreditation